gowtham207/zip_cracker/README.md

 <h1> ZIPCRACKER <h!>

-first enter the wordlist5 with path next enter the zip file with path
+First enter the wordlist5 with path
+\nNext enter the zip file with path